tinchop/word-search-puzzle/README.md

 - The list of words to find should be shown above the grid.
 - Every time the program is ran, the words should appear in different positions (do not hardcode a solution).
 - Words can overlap, but in 1 character only.
+- As always, create a new branch from `main` for this iteration.
+The branch name should be `iteration-1`.
+Remember to keep the format `IX - Description` in commit messages, where X is the iteration number.